First step — prepare!

 People start eating keto for different reasons.
 Usually they start because they want to lose weight.
 After they have been eating keto for a while they start to notice other health benefits as well.
 The most common ones are a calmer stomach, clearer skin, better mental focus and more energy.4

-We’re all predisposed differently so the only person you can actually compare yourself with is you.
+We’re all different.
+The only person you will actually be able to compare yourself to is you.
 Some people lose a lot of weight on keto just after a couple of days and feel great while doing it.
 Some people don’t lose any weight at all during the first weeks and can even feel a bit poorly (keto flu).
-This might be because the body needs more time to adjust to using fat instead of sugar as fuel.5 You didn’t put on that weight in two weeks, right?
-So relax and give it some time.
+This might be because the body needs more time to adjust to using fat instead of sugar as fuel.5 You didn’t gain that weight in two weeks, right?
+So relax and give it some time to shed, too.

-If you signed up for our keto challenge because you want to lose weight, you might want to track your progress.
+So, if you signed up for our keto challenge because you want to lose weight, you might want to track your progress.
 But if you get stressed out just by thinking about weighing yourself – don’t.
 There are different ways of tracking your progress.
-Use your senses.
-First of all, you’ll probably feel it and see it in the mirror.
-Maybe you’ve got a pair of favorite jeans that don’t fit you anymore?
-Try them on as a way of measuring your progress in a practical way without using a scale.
+Do what feels right for you.
+First of all, you may feel it and see it in the mirror.
+Or maybe you’ve got a pair of favorite jeans that don’t fit you anymore?
+Try them on as a way of measuring your progress in a practical way without using a scale or notebook.

 Remember, the most important thing is how you feel.
 By eating delicious and healthy whole foods, you will finally start providing your body with what it needs to heal.
 This is where self-love begins.